coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-testnet-prater.md

 Then flash the image to the larger USB stick.

-**Part 4 - Download and verify the eth2-deposit-cli**
+**Part 4 - Download and verify the staking-deposit-cli**

-You can refer to the other tab on this guide on how to download and verify the eth2-deposit-cli.
+You can refer to the other tab on this guide on how to download and verify the staking-deposit-cli.

 Copy the file to the other USB stick.